openconnect/recipes/ocserv-freeipa.md

 to PEM format.

-### Setting up MS-KKDCP
+### Setting up single sign-on with MS-KKDCP

 The MS-KKDCP proxy protocol is a protocol which allows access to the Kerberos authentication server (KDC) via HTTPS.
-That enables users to obtain Kerberos tickets even when outside the local network, allowing them to login to VPN with their ticket.
+That enables users to obtain Kerberos tickets even when outside the local network, allowing them to also login to VPN with their ticket, thus achieving single sign-on.
 For that reason, ocserv provides optionally an MS-KKDCP proxy.
 To enable it the following lines in /etc/ocserv/ocserv.conf are required.
 You’ll need to replace the KERBEROS.REALM with your realm and the master IPA (KDC) address.